-- 56. WFP will support PICT governments' understanding of and capacity to address the impact of climate change on food security and nutrition. - 57.
-Data and analysis.
+56. WFP will support PICT governments' understanding of and capacity to address the impact of climate change on food security and nutrition.

+57. Data and analysis.
 This area of work contributes to output 2.
 WFP will work with PICT governments to strengthen their capacity to predict and assess the impact of climate shocks on food security and nutrition, especially for groups at risk of being left behind, and to better plan and finance their responses.
-WFP will focus in particular on the differentiated impacts of shocks on women, people with disabilities and other groups at risk of being left behind, as well as the impact on people who experience multiple forms of discrimination and exclusionconsidering impacts from an intersectional perspective.
+WFP will focus in particular on the differentiated impacts of shocks on women, people with disabilities and other groups at risk of being left behind, considering impacts from an intersectional perspective.
 WFP will expand mVAM in the Pacific while exploring a fuller range of tools, partnerships and entry points for more comprehensive data collection and analysis.
-This work may include the development of better data on climate trends and forecasts and their impact on food security, healthy diets and livelihoods; the design of triggers for anticipatory action; and innovative tools for assessing the impact of shocks. - 58.
-Emergency assessments.
+This work may include the development of better data on climate trends and forecasts and their impact on food security, healthy diets and livelihoods; the design of triggers for anticipatory action; and innovative tools for assessing the impact of shocks.

+- 58. Emergency assessments.
 WFP will provide technical support to NDMOs, national clusters and other relevant national actors in their efforts to improve data preparedness, including with regard to the 72-hour assessment approach, geographic information systems, mapping and other data-based support as required, especially in the early stages of emergency responses.
 WFP will work with stakeholders to strengthen their ability to generate and use food security and nutrition data for decision making and emergency response. - 59.
 Targeted systems strengthening and coordination.
 This area of work contributes to output 3.
 WFP will work with national governments to strengthen their capacity to respond to climate change and other shocks that affect food security and nutrition.
 WFP will co-lead the regional food security cluster and provide technical support to regional and national food security clusters and working groups, NDMOs, relevant ministries, humanitarian organizations and CSOs in the development of regional strategies, activities and tools for improved regional emergency preparedness and response capacity.
-WFP will also provide technical support to regional and national food security clusters in the regional and national cash working groups working to build cash preparedness in the region while working with governments and partners to promote access to healthy diets and interrupt the cycle of malnutrition, especially among the most affected groups.44 - 60.
+WFP will also provide technical support to regional and national cash working groups working to build cash preparedness in the region while working with governments and partners to promote access to healthy diets and interrupt the cycle of malnutrition, especially among the most affected groups.43 - 60.
 Early warning.
 In partnership with global and regional partners and working with the private sector, WFP will support the development of inclusive and accessible early warning systems and tools, focusing on the communication of warnings and relevant and timely information to reduce the impact of hazardous events by facilitating early action.
 Early warning systems will be developed in alignment with national warning services under national disaster management frameworks.
-WFP will contribute to the development and rollout of a regional framework for anticipatory action by supporting early warning and contributing to the strengthening of inclusive and accessible national systems for logistics, emergency telecommunications and cash preparedness.
+WFP will contribute to the development and rollout of a regional framework for anticipatory action by supporting early warning and contributing to the strengthening of inclusive and accessible national systems for logistics, emergency telecommunications and cash preparedness. - 61.
+Enhancing the responsiveness of social protection systems to strengthen food security and nutrition.
+With a particular focus on women and people with disabilities, WFP will provide technical assistance to support the design and development of gender-responsive, inclusive and equitable shock responsive social protection systems that build on informal social protection mechanisms and promote nutrition and resilient food systems.
+WFP will also work to enhance access to climate and disaster risk financing systems that anticipate and mitigate the impact of shocks and disasters on the most vulnerable populations, including through anticipatory action and access to parametric insurance